trilobiet/doabapi/README.md

 #### Displaying a list of inline widgets for multiple titles

-In the example image below the regions are populated inline, but have default style `display:hidden`.
+In the example image below the regions are populated inline, but have default style `display:hidden`, so they are not shown initially.
 Clicking a button or link toggles visibility.

 <p align="center">
   <img width="500" height="auto" alt="PRISM list of widgets inline"